purton-tech/rust-on-nails/rust-on-nails.com/content/docs/continous-deployment/infra-as-code.md

 });
 ```

 OK.
-Let's run `opulumi up` and see what we get.
+Let's run `pulumi up` and see what we get.

 ```sh
 $ pulumi up